apalarcon/LATTIN/README.md

 ```
 python run_lattin.py input_file
 ```
+* Using MPI
 ```
 mpirun -n N_proc python run_lattin.py input_file
 ```

-2 - You can import lattin package in you own code
+2 - You can import lattin package in your code
 ```
 import lattin as lt